metarex-media/mrx-container/README.md

 # mrx-container
-The specification of the metarex container
+Published versions of the metarex container specification will appear here.

+During development, you can find drafts on the [metarex website](https://metarex.media/specifications/mrx-container-spec/)